UPPMAX/UPPMAX-documentation/docs/software/darsync.md

 ### Too many uncompressed files

 It looks for files with file endings matching common uncompressed file formats, like `.fq`, `.sam`, `.vcf`, `.txt`.
-If the combined file sise of these files are above a threshold it will trigger the warning.
+If the combined file size of these files are above a threshold it will trigger the warning.
 Most programs that uses these formats can also read the compressed version of them.

 Examples of how to compress common formats: